themartiancompany/gur/man/gur.1.rst

 Description
 ===========

+Performs various operation on Ur mirrors.

+For Github, it retrieves
-Retrieves information about public or private Ur mirror and checks whether they are conformant to the format.
+information about public or private repos and checks whether they are conformant to the format.

+For Gitlab, it retrieve artifacts and reads project IDs.

 Commands
 =========